bempp/bempp-rs/.github/ISSUE_TEMPLATE/tree.md

 ---
-name: solvers-tree
+name: bempp-tree
-about: Create a issue relates to the solvers-tree crate
+about: Create a issue relates to the bempp-tree crate
 title: ''
-labels: solvers-tree
+labels: bempp-tree
 assignees: ''

 ---